ariclavel/Cardiologs/README.md

 # Cardiologs
-Prototype of a screen of a WebApp (part of the hiring process of Philips)
+Prototype of a screen of a WebApp

 install packages: